-Religious architecture is usually the core of human settlements.
-The concept of the Rwanda Chapel contest of Young Architects competitions, consists of creating a meeting and prayer space for the Rukomo community, a small town in Rwanda.
+Religious architecture is often the core of human settlements.
+The concept of the project was to create a church in Rwanda for a small community of Poor Clare nuns.
+The building is conceived as a temple and a meeting and prayer space for the community of Rukomo, a small town in Rwanda.

-The project is located exempt in a forest owned by a Poor Clares nunnery, close to Rukomo.
+Rwanda Chapel is located exempt in a forest owned by a convent of Poor Clares, close to Rukomo.
 The premise of the project is based on the need to carry out the building with local materials and personnel, given the lack of infrastructure and Rukomo's social reality.

 The Atrium precedes the access to the temple, it is considered as a transit and meeting space.
 In it is the bell to call for prayer and access to the temple service precincts.